How smaller cosmetics brands are using language to beat big beauty companies.

 “Our exquisite taste defines everything we do”

-Other boutique brands use an indirect approach to build trust.
+Other boutique brands use a language indirectly to build trust.
 Interestingly, this is often the strategy used by brands that are founded by men.
 To establish an emotional connection with the customer, they emit a refined aesthetic, and that determines the products they make.
 So, if you trust their taste, you trust the brand.

 These brands have tremendous potential for growth.
 Often, ‘aesthetic brands’ start with fragrances and candles, then expand into skincare.
 They could turn their hand to making leather goods or fountain pens without degrading the brand’s promise.
 In this respect, they’re more like fashion houses than cosmetics brands.